Easy Smoked Chicken Drumsticks Recipe (Dry Rub)

 You will love these Smoked Chicken Drumsticks!
 A homemade, simple spice rub, smoky flavor and juicy meat.
 You can use this recipe to smoke chicken thighs, too!

 Honestly, it really pays to learn to love dark meat chicken!
 It’s so much more affordable!
 I love being able to grab a tray of chicken legs, chicken thighs or chicken quarters and put them on the smoker.
-It’s the easiest way to feed a lot of people inexpensively.
+Smoked chicken drumsticks are the easiest way to feed a lot of people inexpensively!

 Of course, if you have your own dry rub recipe, or would like to use a pre-made dry rub, you can!
 That’s entirely your personal preference.

 Wondering what to serve with this simple smoked chicken legs recipe?
-Throw on this delicious Smoked Corn on the Cob or make some homemade Smoked Mac and Cheese!
+While the smoker is still going, throw on this delicious Smoked Corn on the Cob, Smoked Sweet Potatoes or Smoked Hasselback Potatoes.

 What temperature should I smoke my chicken drumsticks to?